carolwong492/carolwong492.github.io/essays/stepping-on-the-gas.md

 This experience really opened my eyes to how the morality of a given action isn't so easily decided, and that everyone will hold their own views on what is right and wrong.
 In the cases of technology, because it is so new, we are currently in the process of what is the pros and cons of every action and how they can hurt or help people.

-## What the Future Holds
+## Green Light
-I'm still interested in going into web development, and this class only increased my interest in the subject.
+This class only increased my interest in web development.
 Learning specific tools that those in the field use or ethical decisions they encounter has given me a lot of useful information into how the industry works and helped me better imagine what my future is going to look like.